thosgood/this-weeks-finds/markdown/101-151/week102.md

 first guess there is some simple answer to this question for all m and k.

-Unfortunately, it\'s far from simple.
+Unfortunately, it's far from simple.
 In fact, nobody knows the answer for all m and k!
 People *do* know the answer for zillions of particular values of m and k.
 But there is no simple pattern to it: instead, there is an incredibly complicated and beautiful weave of subtle patterns, which we have not gotten to the bottom of\... and perhaps never will.

-To get a little feel for this, let\'s bring in some standard notation: folks use π~m~(X) to denote the set of homotopy classes of maps from an m-dimensional sphere to the space X. When m \> 0, this set is actually a group, called the \"mth homotopy group\" of X. These groups are of major importance in algebraic topology.
+To get a little feel for this, let's bring in some standard notation: folks use π~m~(X) to denote the set of homotopy classes of maps from an m-dimensional sphere to the space X. When m \> 0, this set is actually a group, called the "mth homotopy group" of X. These groups are of major importance in algebraic topology.

 So, what we are talking about is π~m~(S^k^): the set of all homotopy